LeeYang2019/Card-Database/README.md

 ### Presentation Description/Overview

-Buying and selling Yu-Gi-Oh! trading cards is something I enjoy doing.
-It's a passion of mine which began when I was in high school.
+Buying and selling Yu-Gi-Oh! trading cards is something I enjoy doing, which began when I was in high school.
 To kill time, my friends and I would play Yu-Gi-Oh! as we waited for our parents to come pick us up from school.
-Now many years later, I don't play the game as much anymore but what I do I spend a lot of time scouring buying and selling cards.
-I would scour the internet and local card stores looking for Yu-Gi-Oh! cards and sell them online.
+Now many years later, I don't play the game as much anymore but I do spend a lot of time scouring the internet and visiting local card stores to buy and sell Yu-Gi-Oh! cards.
+When I am selling cards in person, I put them online to sell on Ebay.

-One issue I have with buying and selling Yugioh cards, is keeping tracking of and knowing when to sell a card, and selling the card in bulk.
-As a collector and seller of Yugioh cards, I pride myself in my ability to find "diamonds in the rough" and selling them when their prices have gone up.

-At the heart of what I'm doing, I are creating the following:

-1. A database to track my Yugioh cards.
-So often the case, whenever I am looking for something I cannot tell if I have it.
-And since I have so many cards in boxes, shelves, and binders, it can be a hassle for me to have to go through all of my cards to see if I have the card I am looking for.
-To that end, if I have a database that stores my Yugioh cards and can help me find them can save me so much time in the long run.
+With this application, I try to solve the following problems I have with tracking and managing my collection of Yu-Gi-Oh! cards and selling them online:

+1. My collection of cards are verywhere in my apartment; some are in neatly put away in binders and others are on shelves and my computer desk.
+I need a better way to track them for easy tracking and managing.

+This application solves the above issue by letting me upload a file of cards that I own, which are them mapped as card objects and stored in a database.
+With a database, I can easily track and manage my card collection.

-2. An application that can identify for me which of the cards I own have appreciated or depreciated in value.
-If I know a card has appreciated in value, I can sell it.
+2. Outside of social media, such as youtube, facebook, and the like, and word of mouth, how do I know when a card or cards I own have gone up in value?
+I need a better way to identify when I would need to sell something.

-3. An application that can post my cards on Ebay.
-The easier I can post to Ebay and the more of it that I can post, the sooner I am putting a card out that I can then sell and the more money I can make.
+This application will use a tcgplayer api for pricing.
+When I log into my account, the application will call the tcgplayer api and fetch the current price for each of the cards in my collection.
+The application will then compare the current price of a card with its previous price and if the current price has gone up X %, the application will let me display that for me.

+3. Selling online, especially on ebay is great; however, for those times when I need to sell many cards at once is there a better way to list them on ebay than having to manually key in cards one at a time?

+The application will use the ebay inventory api to post cards individually or as a batch to ebay.

 ### Supporting Materials

 * API: http://api.tcgplayer.com/v1.32.0/pricing/product/